Bethany Kehdy: Career

 In 2001, Bethany competed in the Miss Lebanon pageant in an effort to win the monetary prize and secure funds to continue her studies at American University of Beirut.
 She came in as 1st runner up.
 Due to political instability, the pageant was not hosted in 2002 and Bethany became queen by default and was asked to represent Lebanon in the Miss World 2002 pageants.

 In 2003, Bethany moved to Miami, Florida where she worked in real estate and mortgages.
 Disgruntled with the ethics in the business, Bethany took a holiday to Maui Hawaii to visit her sisters.
 She was asked to stay on by her uncle and help with the operations and management of his restaurant, Lahaina Store Grille and Oyster Bar.
-A year later she moved to London, England in 2008 with her British husband where she discovered online publishing and began penning her blog.
+A year later she moved to London, England in 2008 with her then British husband where she discovered online publishing and began penning her blog.

 In 2008, Bethany moved to the United Kingdom and launched her blog Dirty Kitchen Secrets using the website to share Lebanese food heritage.

 In 2009, Bethany founded Food Blogger Connect, a three-day annual event bringing together food bloggers and industry professionals.
 At the time of its founding Food Blogger Connect was Europe’s first food blogging conference.

 In 2010, Bethany founded Taste Lebanon, a boutique tourism collective that provides guided tours across the country.
 She has since worked with the Lebanese Ministry of Tourism leading press trips across the country.

 In 2011, The National newspaper profiled Bethany crediting her blog for “demystifying Middle Eastern cuisine”.
 In 2012, Bethany was selected by Monocle Mediterraneo 2012 as one of the four ‘Mediterranean Food Ambassadors’, representing Lebanon.

 On July 4, 2013, Bethany’s debut cookbook was published, entitled The Jewelled Kitchen.
 It was selected as cookbook of the week by The Daily Telegraph, won the Gourmand World Cookbook Award and was highlighted in The New York Times as one of the notable cookbooks for 2013.

+In 2014, Bethany was heralded by star chef Yotam Ottolenghi as “a new champion of Middle Eastern food.

+In 2024, Bethany launched Taste WANA.